 Asking for change versus manipulating to get what you want

-The primary difference between influencing a relationship to meet your needs and manipulating is that when influencing the relationship the other person is not being coerced into giving you what you want.
-If they chose to participate in meeting your needs it is their option and they have the relevant information they need to make the decision.
+The primary difference between influencing a relationship to meet your needs and manipulating is that when influencing, the other person is choosing to give you what you want.
+They have the relevant information they need to make their decision.
 They understand what the request means to you and how it might affect them.
-By contrast manipulators often use threats, emotional exploitation, anger, and half-truths (that usually serve the manipulator’s interests).
+By contrast, manipulators often use threats, emotional exploitation, anger, and half-truths (that usually serve the manipulator’s interests).
 Due to the toxic effect of the manipulations, the other person will eventually confront the true nature of the relationship.
-Thus, the manipulator only succeeds for a period of time in coercing the relationship, whereas the influencer can enjoy long term and lasting relationships.
+Thus, the manipulator only succeeds for a period of time in coercing the relationship, whereas the influencer can enjoy long-term and lasting relationships.

 We have all done some of these behaviors.
 The important point here is that you make a choice to build your relationships by influencing others not manipulating them.
 To do this: